Aliases for UVSSA Gene

 External Ids for UVSSA Gene

 The protein encoded by this gene appears to be involved in ubiquitination and dephosphorylation of RNA polymerase II subunits that stall after UV irradiation.
-The encoded protein interacts with several members of the nucleotide excision repair complex to help repair UV-induced DNA damage.
-Defects in this gene can cause UV-sensitive syndrome 3. [provided by RefSeq, May 2012]
+The encoded protein interacts with several members of the nucleotide excision repair complex, and is thought to be involved in the transcription-coupled nucleotide excision repair (TC-NER) pathway to help remove lesions in the DNA that block transcription.
+Defects in this gene can cause UV-sensitive syndrome 3.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2015]

 GeneCards Summary for UVSSA Gene

-UVSSA (UV-Stimulated Scaffold Protein A) is a Protein Coding gene.
-Diseases associated with UVSSA include uv-sensitive syndrome 3 and uv-sensitive syndrome.
-GO annotations related to this gene include RNA polymerase II core binding.
+UVSSA (UV Stimulated Scaffold Protein A) is a Protein Coding gene.
+Diseases associated with UVSSA include Uv-Sensitive Syndrome 3 and Uv-Sensitive Syndrome.
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include RNA polymerase II complex binding.

 Factor involved in transcription-coupled nucleotide excision repair (TC-NER) in response to UV damage.
 TC-NER allows RNA polymerase II-blocking lesions to be rapidly removed from the transcribed strand of active genes.
 Acts by promoting stabilization of ERCC6 by recruiting deubiquitinating enzyme USP7 to TC-NER complexes, preventing UV-induced degradation of ERCC6 by the proteasome.
 Interacts with the elongating form of RNA polymerase II (RNA pol IIo) and facilitates its ubiquitination at UV damage sites, leading to promote RNA pol IIo backtracking to allow access to the nucleotide excision repair machinery.
 Not involved in processing oxidative damage.